 “That is correct.”

-“Hmm.
+“Hmm...
 Are you going to feed her?”

 “It is not our job to make suspects fat and happy.”

-***

 Laura looks pissed when they let me into her holding cell.
 I suppose if I were chained to a table and forced to watch targeted marketing on every surface of my cell, I’d be angry too.
 Not just the walls, floor, and ceiling, either.
 Ads for cheap lawyers, penal colonies – low-risk prisoners can sometime choose their hells – even rescue squads promising escapes from jail with only a 85% chance of a gory death, flit across the table and benches in the room.
 Malls never pass up the opportunity to advertise to a captive audience.

 I sit down on the bench across from her.
 “Hey, babe, I’m working on getting you out of here, so don’t worry.”